Diagnostic Imaging

 Gunnison Valley Hospital offers ultrasound services by trained, RDMS-certified and experienced sonographers.
 We offer abdomen, pelvic, carotid, venous, small parts, early OB, routine OB and other exams in conjunction with pregnancy.

-We offer gender-only ultrasound services at 16 weeks for a private-pay cost of $42.
-Also offered are 3D imaging at 28-32 weeks’ gestation for a private-pay cost of $77.
+We offer gender-only ultrasound services at 16 weeks for a private-pay cost of $53.
+Also offered are 3D imaging at 28-32 weeks’ gestation for a private-pay cost of $95.25.
+(A patient is required to have had a previous complete OBUS here at GVH, on the pregnancy to qualify for 3D imaging.
+In other words, you need to have your scans done at GVH for us to do any 3D imaging).

-Ultrasound examinations require a doctor’s order (except for gender and 3D imaging).
+Ultrasound examinations require a doctor’s order (except for gender and 3D imaging which are self pay).

 Bone Density and Body Composition